CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/image306.png "select gateway")

-1. Now, naivgate back to **JumpVM-<inject key="Deployment ID" enableCopy="false"/>** which you accessed using RDP and open the **Browser** from desktop
+1. Now, navigate back to **JumpVM-<inject key="Deployment ID" enableCopy="false"/>** which you accessed using RDP and open the **Browser** from desktop

    ![](images/scafinfra29.jpg "select gateway")

-1. Open a new tab, browse the **IPv4 Address** for which you created the custom rule.You will see that your website is accessible.
+1. Open a new tab and browse the **IPv4 Address** for which you created the custom rule. you will see that your website is accessible.

    ![ss](/images1/0.0.png)